Understanding formulas in searches

 You can create a formula that involves aggregated measures coming from multiple fact tables of a chasm trap.

 Text formulas are also available.
 These are covered in the comprehensive Formula function reference, which provides brief descriptions and examples for all types of formulas.
-The above topics explain concepts and give step-by-step instructions of how to work with formulas, whereas the reference is a quick cheat sheet.
+The articles in the list explain concepts and give step-by-step instructions of how to work with formulas, whereas the reference is a quick cheat sheet.